5 Key Facts: Marijuana vs Hemp Roles in Medicine & Industry

 Marijuana plants are typically short and bushy, growing to heights of 3 to 6 feet, though some strains can exceed this.
 Their leaves are broader with serrated edges and a vibrant green hue, contributing to a dense, full appearance.
 Marijuana is primarily cultivated for its flowers, which are covered in resinous trichomes that contain high concentrations of THC.
 These trichomes give the buds a frosty, sticky look, serving as the source of the plant’s psychoactive properties.

 Marijuana plants are often grown in controlled environments, especially when intended for recreational or medicinal use.
-Indoor cultivation allows precise regulation of light, temperature, and humidity to enhance the plant’s THC production and quality.
-The plant’s relatively short growing cycle—usually between 6 to 12 weeks for flowering—makes it well-suited for multiple harvests per year in ideal conditions.
+Indoor cultivation allows precise regulation of light, temperature, humidity, and CO2 levels to enhance the plant’s cannabinoid production and quality.
+Advanced LED lighting systems and automated environmental controls have become standard in 2026’s commercial operations.
+The plant’s relatively short growing cycle—usually between 8 to 12 weeks for flowering—makes it well-suited for multiple harvests per year in ideal conditions.

 Hemp

-Unlike marijuana, hemp thrives outdoors with minimal intervention, growing in a wide range of climates.
-Its longer growth cycle, ranging from 108 to 120 days, supports its primary use for fibers, seeds, and CBD extraction.
+Unlike marijuana, hemp thrives outdoors with minimal intervention, growing in a wide range of climates and soil types.
+Its longer growth cycle, ranging from 90 to 120 days, supports its primary use for fibers, seeds, and CBD extraction.
+Hemp’s deep taproot system also makes it excellent for soil remediation and carbon sequestration.

 These distinct physical characteristics highlight the different agricultural and commercial purposes of marijuana and hemp—marijuana is prized for its potent flowers, while hemp is valued for its versatile fibers and non-psychoactive compounds.